 Distinto provides consultancy services tailored to help our clients realise their project.
-We have a distinct specialism designing within the sphere of architecture and construction, collaborating with architects, engineers and private individuals to shape eclectic narratives.
+We have a distinct specialism designing within the sphere of the built environment, collaborating with architects, engineers and private individuals to shape eclectic narratives.

 Development of material solutions, brief, programme and aesthetic .
 Consultation on process, technical requirements and contracting.

 Intelligence and identification of material through qualitative research, application, analysis, intervention and evaluation.

 MATTHEW NICHOLL BA (Hons) MArch RIBA Part II